-- Network of Catholic Roma Colleges [Keresztény Roma Szakkollégiumi Hálózat (referred hereinafter to as KRSZH)],
+- Network of Catholic Roma Colleges (Keresztény Roma Szakkollégiumi Hálózat),

-- Roundtable for Youth (Kerekasztal a Fiatalokért Fórum).
-(For more information please see sub-chapters 1.4 Youth Policy decision-making and 5.3 Youth representation bodies.).
+- National Youth Council (Nemzeti Ifjúsági Tanács).
+(For more information, see sub-chapters 1.4 Youth Policy decision-making and 5.3 Youth representation bodies.)

 The Roma Coordination Council: The council is responsible for drawing up strategic lines, supervising their implementation and giving feedback on cohesion policies contributing to Roma inclusion.
 The council meets twice a year.
-It has 29 members: representatives of civil society organisations, roma minority self-governments, churches and leaders of Equal Treatment Authority and Hungarian Central Statistics Office.
+It has 33 members: Minister of Interior, State Secretaries, representatives of civil society organisations, Roma minority self-governments, churches and leaders of Directorate-General for Equal Treatment and Hungarian Central Statistical Office.

-The 'Better Chances for Children' National Strategy Evaluation Committee: This committee is in charge of supervising the implementation of the Parliament Decision 47/2007 dated 31 May 2007 on 'Be Better for Children!'
-National Strategy 2007-2032 (2007) [47/2007.
+The 'Better Chances for Children' National Strategy Evaluation Committee: This committee is in charge of supervising the implementation of the Parliament Decision 47/2007 on 'Be Better for Children!'
+National Strategy 2007-2032 [47/2007.
 (V. 31.)
 OGY határozat a 'Legyen jobb a gyermekeknek!'
-Nemzeti Stratégiáról, 2007-2032 (2007)] and of monitoring related processes.
+Nemzeti Stratégiáról, 2007-2032] and the monitoring related processes.
 This Evaluation Committee gives recommendations, among others, regarding the social inclusion of disadvantaged students.
-It has 13 governmental and 13 civil members and they last met online, in May, 2020 (találkozó).
+It has 13 governmental (including the State Secretary for Welfare from the Ministry of Interior and delegate from the Hungarian Charity Service of the Order of Malta) and 13 civil members and they last met online, in February 2021.

 NGOs and religious organisations: These organisations perform diverse tasks linked to the area depending on the funding available.

-The Network of Christian Roma Colleges [in short (HU) KRSZH]: In collaboration with the state, it provides special support to disadvantaged students in higher education.
+The Network of Christian Roma Colleges: In collaboration with the state, it provides special support to disadvantaged students in higher education.
 In 2011, there were four colleges in Hungary.
 In 2019, eleven colleges supported nearly 300 Roma students.

-Focusing on the youth field, the activities and role of the National Youth Council is also should be highlighted.
+Focusing on the youth field, the activities and role of the National Youth Council (Nemzeti Ifjúsági Tanács) is also should be highlighted.
 (For more information about the National Youth Council see sub-chapter 5.3.
 Youth representation bodies.)